apickli/apickli/README.md

 ### Copy example project

-You can copy existing `example-project` directory in this code repositary which has scelethon test project created with tests against `httpbin.org`
+You can copy existing [example-project](example-project) directory in this code repository which has skeleton test project created with tests against `httpbin.org`

 ### Start new project

-Below steps will help you to begin with API end 2 end integration tests.
+Below steps will help you start a new test project from scratch.

 Let's start a new integration testing project for an API called *myapi*.
 The folder structure will need to match the structure expected by cucumber.js: